Use our course finder tool to search and filter for sustainability learning opportunities at UBC.

 APBI 265 Sustainable Agriculture and Food Systems

 Principles and practices necessary to understand practical concerns of sustainable food systems.
-Credit will be granted for only one of APBI 265 or APBI 260.
+Students who already present credit for APBI 260 are not permitted to receive credit for APBI 265.

 Analysis and interpretation of current issues in applied biology.
 Topics will vary from year to year.